Vasyl Meleshko: Service in the ranks of punitive forces

-In December 1942, the 118th Battalion was transferred to the occupied Belorussian SSR to conduct punitive operations against partisans.
+In December 1942, the 118th Battalion was transferred to the occupied Byelorussian SSR to conduct punitive operations against partisans.
 First the battalion went to Minsk, and then it went to the town of Pleshchenitsy.

 From January 1943 to July 1944, Meleshko and his platoon took part in dozens of pacification actions — including the operations Hornung, Draufgänger, Cottbus, Hermann and Wandsbeck — that were part of the "dead zone" policy of annihilating hundreds of Belarusian villages in order to remove the support base for alleged partisans.
 60 major and 80 smaller actions affected 627 villages across occupied Belarus.

 The first victims of the 118th Battalion were the residents of the village of Chmelevichi, Logoysky district, Minsk region.
 On January 6, 1943, during the punitive operation in the village, 58 houses were looted and burned.
 Battalion forces threw half-dressed people out in a winter frost, and three of them were shot.
 Meleshko personally fired on the village with a rifle and gave orders to fire.
-In this and in a number of other operations, the battalion acted in conjunction with the Sonderkommando Dirlewanger, located in the district center of Logoisk.
-This unit was created in 1942 by the criminal Oskar Dirlewanger in accordance with Hitler’s personal order.
+In this and in a number of other operations, the battalion acted in conjunction with the SS-Sonderbataillon Dirlewanger, located in the district center of Logoisk.
+This unit was created in 1940 by SS-Obergruppenführer Gottlob Berger and Reichsführer-SS Heinrich Himmler in accordance with Hitler’s personal order.
+Berger later suggested that the suitable commander for the unit is his old comrade, the notorious Oskar Dirlewanger who had just joined the SS.

 In February 1943, the battalion members, after a heavy fight with partisans, decided to vent anger at residents of the villages of Zarechie and Koteli.
 They killed 16 people and burned 40 houses.

 In April 25, 1974, Hryhoriy Spivak, a private of the 118th Schutzmannschaft Battalion said "In general, the first company we had was the cruelest and most devoted to the Germans.
 Most, if not all of them, were nationalists from Western Ukraine.
 Specifically, Meleshko's platoon was the most “vanguard” one."